gavinr/web-appbuilder-typescript-examples/README.md

 # Web AppBuilder TypeScript Examples
-Featuring examples of using TypeScript with [ArcGIS Web AppBuilder](https://developers.arcgis.com/web-appbuilder/).
+Featuring examples of using TypeScript with [Web AppBuilder for ArcGIS](https://developers.arcgis.com/web-appbuilder/).

 ## Examples